 Bales shared essential information about the number of people served by URM.
 He reported that about 1,300 individuals enter the doors of URM each and every night of the year.
 The breakdown includes:

-- 800 adults with children (the majority of which are women with children)
+- 800 adults with children (the majority of whom are women with children)

 - 325 children